-- Avoid fathering a child while you are being treated with DOXORUBICIN. - During your treatment, use effective birth control each time you have sex with a woman who is pregnant, may be pregnant or can get pregnant.
-Continue to use this birth control until 3 months and 10 days after your last dose. - If, during your treatment with DOXORUBICIN, your sexual partner becomes pregnant, or thinks she may be pregnant, tell your healthcare professional right away.
+- Avoid fathering a child while you are being treated with Doxorubicin Hydrochloride for Injection USP. - During your treatment, use effective birth control each time you have sex with a woman who is pregnant, may be pregnant or can get pregnant.
+Continue to use this birth control until 3 months and 10 days after your last dose. - If, during your treatment with Doxorubicin Hydrochloride for Injection USP, your sexual partner becomes pregnant, or thinks she may be pregnant, tell your healthcare professional right away.

-Fertility: DOXORUBICIN may affect your ability to have a child during and after your treatment.
+Fertility: Doxorubicin Hydrochloride for Injection USP may affect your ability to have a child during and after your treatment.
 If you want to have children, you may want to preserve your fertility.

-Female patients: You may stop getting a period and may not ovulate while you are receiving DOXORUBICIN.
-Your menstrual cycle may return to normal after your last dose; however, you could also go into menopause early. • Male patients: DOXORUBICIN can affect your sperm.
+- Female patients: You may stop getting a period and may not ovulate while you are receiving Doxorubicin Hydrochloride for Injection USP.
+Your menstrual cycle may return to normal after your last dose; however, you could also go into menopause early. - Male patients: Doxorubicin Hydrochloride for Injection USP can affect your sperm.
 This may be permanent, but could return to normal after treatment is completed, even years later.

 Check-ups and tests: You will have blood tests done regularly.
 These will be done before and during each treatment cycle.
-The results of these tests will tell your healthcare professional how DOXORUBICIN is affecting your blood, liver and kidneys.
+The results of these tests will tell your healthcare professional how Doxorubicin Hydrochloride for Injection USP is affecting your blood, liver and kidneys.
 You may also need to have tests to measure how well your heart is working.
 These tests might include MUGA and ECHO scans.